contractautomataproject/ContractAutomataLib/index.md

 This allows to implement a `bounded` composition.
 After the composition is computed, this will be refined to an orchestration.
-This is done with the `OrchestrationSynthesisOperator`, which takes as argument the aforementioned agreement property. computes their composition and compute the synthesis of an orchestration enforcing agreement (all requests are matched).
+This is done with the `OrchestrationSynthesisOperator`, which takes as argument the aforementioned agreement property.
 This composition is depicted in Figure 6 in [SCICO20].

 ```java